PROJECTED IMAGE COMPETITION RULES –

 6 Where there is one competition on an evening members may enter up to three images.
 Where there are two competitions in one evening, each member may enter two images for each competition.
 (This does not apply if there are both Print and Projected Image League Competitions on the same evening, in which three images may be entered in each competition).
 The Committee has the right to change the number of projected images that may be entered in any competition.

 7 Trophies for all competitions shall be held for 12 months.
-It is the responsibility of the winner to have the trophy engraved at his/her own expense.
+The trophy winner will be asked to pay half the cost of engraving the trophy.
+The Club will organise the engraving.

 1 Images for club competitions must be presented as prescribed below.
 If they are not – the Projected Image Secretary has the right to reject their inclusion in the relevant competition(s).